mhkeller/npm-things/docs/1-getting-started.md

 Getting started
 ===============

 npm is the package manager and command line utility for JavaScript and NodeJS.
-If you've installed node, you will also have npm.
+If you've installed node through homebrew or through the package installers at [nodejs.org](https://nodejs.org), you will also have npm.
 Let's start a project!

 ## Init'ing a project